-Revenue from a customer consists of any combination of the sale and rental of medical equipment and / or patient monitoring services.
-Revenues are billed to and collections received from Medicare, third-party insurers, co-insurance and patient-pay.
-Revenue is recognized at the time services are provided net of contractual adjustments based on an evaluation of expected collections resulting from the analysis of current and past due accounts, past collection experience in relation to amounts billed and other relevant information.
+Revenue is recognized net of contractual adjustments based on an evaluation of expected collections resulting from the analysis of current and past due accounts, past collection experience in relation to amounts billed and other relevant information.
 Contractual adjustments result from the differences between the rates charged for services and reimbursements by government-sponsored healthcare programs and insurance companies for such services.
 Interest revenue is recognized as earned.

-(o) Income taxes
+(n) Income taxes